 How To Make Roasted Vegetable Hummus Quinoa Bowls

-It’s probably pretty obvious that these roasted vegetable hummus quinoa bowls are inspired by Hummus Brothers.
+It’s probably pretty obvious that Hummus Brothers inspired these roasted vegetable hummus quinoa bowls.
 Just with a different ratio of hummus to toppings.

 I start by scattering rainbow carrots, butternut squash and sweet potatoes across a sheet pan and tossing then in olive oil, salt and pepper.